See below for Art UK Shop FAQs

 How do I search Art UK?

-Artworks can be searched using the search bar on the homepage, or from the Artworks page, accessed via the menu in the top-right corner.
+Artworks can be searched by adding words into the search bar on the homepage, or from the Artworks page, accessed via the menu in the top-right corner.
 There is also a site-wide search bar at the top of the menu.
-Please see our video guides on YouTube.

 Where can I find more guidance on how to use Curations?